 Creating clarity on the canvas was an important objective.
 Oxlade was keen to give his paintings a sense of narrative structure.
 However, the possibility of interpretation was vital.
 “I have no interest in the window-on-the-world kind of painting,” Oxlade commented in an interview with Marcus Reichert in 2003.
 As a result, the artist described his pictures as offering a synthesis of thought, feeling and poetic imagination.

 His unconventional and highly critical stance regarding what he thought passed for art flourished in the essays he published throughout his lifetime.
 He contributed regularly to Modern Painters, Art Monthly and The London Magazine.
 Oxlade also produced his own self-published pamphlet Blunt Edge and Blunter Edge which existed from 2001 – 2009.
 In 2010, Ziggurat Books published Art & Instinct, Selected Writings of Roy Oxlade.

 Oxlade received his first solo exhibition at the Vancouver Art Gallery in 1963.
 Most recently, in 2019, the artist was given a survey at Hastings Contemporary, East Sussex, 'Roy Oxlade: Shine Out Fair Sun,' which marked his first major public gallery exhibition in Europe.
 His work is featured in a number of public collections including the Arts Council Collection, UK.
-A major monograph relating to this show will be published in 2020.
 A documentary about Oxlade and Wylie, titled 'Rose & Roy,' was released in 2012 by filmmakers Adolfo Doring and Claudia Baez.
 Alison Jacques Gallery has represented the Estate of Roy Oxlade since 2016.